 - Found out from your local authority whether you need to pay business rates?

-- Contacted HM Revenue & Customs to register for VAT if you expect to have a turnover of more than £60,000 a year?
+- Contacted HM Revenue & Customs to register for VAT if necessary?
+Set up a financial record-keeping system?

 - Made sure that your own name is on all your business stationery, including letters, invoices, receipts and cheques?